Overnight Coconut Chia Pudding

 See!
 Chia seeds are good.
 Go buy a bag of them stat!
 Here’s a link to the kind I use.

 Love this Overnight Coconut Chia Pudding recipe?
-Here are some similar recipes:
+Here are more breakfast recipes:

 - 1/3 cup chia seeds*